firdawse/Alx_Sorting_Algorithms/README.md

+ALGORITTHMS AND BIG 0 PROJECT;

 This project involves sorting algorithms and Big O analysis.
-It's a collaborative effort undertaken during the ALX program by Firdawse Guebouzi and Gatjuat Wicteat Riek.
+It's a collaborative effort undertaken during the ALX program by:
+Firdawse Guebouzi and Gatjuat Wicteat Riek.